 According to China’s Blue Book of Women’s Life 2017, the majority of Chinese female consumers agree to a greener consumption concept.
 “Their shopping preference become more economic, green, environmental friendly and increasingly driven by the ‘Internet Plus’” strategy, said the research.

-There are 88 self-made female billionaires found across the world, and 56 Chinese businesswomen among them, some two-thirds of the Hurun list, marking China the best place in the world to be a female entrepreneur.
+Despite what the numbers for gender inequality in China suggest, there are 88 self-made female billionaires found across the world, and 56 Chinese businesswomen among them, some two-thirds of the Hurun list, marking China the best place in the world to be a female entrepreneur.

 Why is China producing so many successful women in business?
 Looking at the big picture, it could be partially attributed to the country’s economic boom that this generation has enjoyed over the past three decades.